dekrypted/discord-image-logger/README.md

 ---

+# Support/Help
+If you need support, please [make an issue!](https://github.com/dekrypted/discord-image-logger/issues) <br>
+However, please attempt to set it up yourself before making an issue.
+Chances are you will figure it out on your own.

+---

+# Closing Statements/Support Me!
 **Discord Image Logger** was created by DeKrypt.
 (Me!) <br>
 **Support me and my projects!** Please 🌟 this repository and follow my GitHub!